hannob/snallygaster/README.md

 ```

 It's a simple python 3 script, so you can just download the file "snallygaster" and
 execute it.
-Dependencies are urllib3, beautifulsoup4 and dnspython.
-In Debian- or
+Dependencies are urllib3, lxml and dnspython.
+In Debian- or Ubuntu-based
-Ubuntu-based distributions you can install them via:
+distributions you can install them via:

 ```
-apt install python3-dnspython python3-urllib3 python3-bs4
+apt install python3-dnspython python3-lxml python3-urllib3
 ```

 distribution packages